narwhalacademy/zebra-crossing/README.md

 - Any one member can leak all of the data.
 - Administrators usually have access to everything within the group, including that private direct message between two people, and sometimes even deleted messages.
 - Even if you're not using your real name or photo, what you say can often be traced back to your phone number or email (that is linked to the account).
-  - To prevent this in Telegram, go into Settings → Privacy and Security → Phone Number, and then set:
+  - To prevent this in Telegram, go into `Settings → Privacy and Security → Phone Number`, and then set:
-    - `Who can see my phone number` to `Nobody`
+    - `Who can see my phone number` to `Nobody`.
-    - `Who can find me by my number` to `My Contacts`
+    - `Who can find me by my number` to `My Contacts`.

 #### Other